 - garnish with fresh rosemary or parsley

-Drain the sweet potatoes and place into a mixing bowl.
+- Drain the sweet potatoes and place into a mixing bowl.
 Mash until you reach your desired consistency.
 Mix in the whipping cream, minced garlic and butter.
 Use an electric mixer to beat the potatoes until they are fluffy.
 Mix in a bit of fresh rosemary (optional).

 - Season with salt and black pepper to taste, and garnish with fresh parsley.